PatrickKyei/PatrickKyei.github.io/_posts/Public/2025-11-16-one-hour-of-focus-is-the-secret.md

 ---
-title: One hour of focus is the secret you are looking for
+title: One hour of focus is the secret you are searching for
 description: "The modern superpower."
 date: 2025-11-16
 image: